mkallipo/affiliation-matching/README.md

 After several experiments the threshold for strings containing ‘universit’ is set to 0.7 while for all others is set to 0.82.

 5. Final step.
 It is possible that several matchings are found whose similarity scores are above the thresholds.
 In this case, another check is essential for the effectiveness of the method: the algorithm applies again cosine similarity between the organizations found in the openAIRE database on the one hand, and on the other hand the __original affiliation__ from which the substring containing the keyword was obtained.
-The idea behind this is that the original affiliations contain information like addresses or city names that can help decide which one from the openAIREs organizations is the best fit.
-For example, `"universit california"` is matched to 40 organizations from openAIREs database.
+The idea behind this is that the original affiliations contain information like addresses or city names that can help decide which one from the openAIRE's organizations is the best fit.
+For example, `"universit california"` is matched to 40 organizations from openAIRE's database.
 In this second round, the original A3 string is considered, where the information `"San Diego"` helps the algorithm decide to finally match this affiliation to `"universit california san diego"`.

 ## Contact